Jes Fan: Work

 "Fan's desire is to obfuscate the difference between hard and soft, asking us to quantify and justify our sense of queerness as a limp thing.
 It's a conceptual question for the viewer: How soft must a masculine object get to become feminine?"

 Fan has been featured in an ongoing series of short interviews for PBS's Art21 in their New York Closeup series.
-In the second short following Fan, titled “Infectious Beauty”, Art21 followed the artist in the production of their sculpture for the 2019 Socrates Sculpture Biennial, ‘what eye no see, no can do’, a series of interconnecting metal rods and slumping fiberglass bodies.
+In 'Infectious Beauty', their second short following Fan, Art21 followed the artist in the production of their sculpture for the 2019 Socrates Sculpture Biennial, ‘what eye no see, no can do’, a series of interconnecting metal rods and slumping fiberglass bodies.

-A more recent series of Fan’s entitled “Sites of Wounding” focuses on pearl farming as a way to bring to light extractive industries.
-For this work he worked with Pinctada Fucata which is a species native to Hong Kong and is subject to commercial industrial pearl cultivation.
-A work in this series entitled Mother of Pearl (2020-2022) explores the feeling of not belonging as well as internalized trauma.
-Working with oysters, Fan carves into the pearls they carry within, characters that represent the colonial nickname for Hong Kong, “Pearl of the Orient” and wait to see how they adapt to survive, showing how beauty can occur at sites of wounding.
+A more recent series of Fan’s entitled 'Sites of Wounding' focuses on pearl farming as a way to expose extractive industries.
+For this work he worked with Pinctada fucata, an oyster species native to Hong Kong which is subject to commercial industrial pearl cultivation.
+A work in this series entitled Mother of Pearl (2020-2022) explores the feeling of not belonging, as well as internalized trauma.
+Working with oysters, Fan carves into the pearls they carry within—representative of Hong Kong via its colonial nickname, “Pearl of the Orient”—and leaves them for a period of time to observe how they adapt to survive, showing how beauty can occur at sites of wounding.

+In Fan's series 'Sites of Wounding: The Interchapter', they explore the intersection of biology and identity to demonstrate how biological components which are often unseen at sub-macroscopic scales, such as melanin and hormones, can contribute to formative experiences.
+He emulates this by using soy, which is considered androgynous as it is used in manufacturing of both pharmaceutical estrogen and testosterone, which are widely viewed to be the "feminine" and "masculine" hormones, respectively.
+The soy is cultivated into yuba (soy skin), which Fan drapes over aluminum basins.
+It is used as a symbol of resilience, as soy crops are highly resistant to disease and invasion.

+In 2024, Fan participated in an exhibition held at Whitney Museum of American Art that featured four of their sculptures.
+The sculptures were created by 3D printing CAT scans of his own body and hand-blowing glass to mimic organs.
+'Cross Section (Leg Muscle III)' and 'Cross Section (Leg Muscle II)' utilize scans of his knee and hip muscle.
+'Contrapposto' showcases his vertebrate and a metal framework acting as a skeleton.
+These sculptures were made to resemble Aquilaria sinensis, a tree from Hong Kong which heals itself with resin when injured.